-- Unlock a door or the liftgate with the key. - Press the unlock button on the keyless entry system transmitter. - (With advanced key) - Press a request switch. - Press the unlock button on the transmitter.
+- Unlock a door or the liftgate with the key. - Press the unlock button on the keyless entry system transmitter. - The engine is started with the ignition key. - (With advanced key) - · Press a request switch. - Press the unlock button on the transmitter. - The engine is started with the start knob.